CDPHE/TransferNanoporeAssemblies/README.md

 Transfers the results of NanoporeGuppyAssembly.wdl to your chosen google bucket.

-The google bucket to which the outputs should be sent should be set as a Terra input as a String in double quotes.
+The complete google bucket path to which the outputs should be sent should be set in the Terra input as a String in double quotes.